 Many problems that may arise between the mentor teacher and the candidate are resolved through daily conferences.
-If a candidate is not progressing as expected, the university supervisor is to be consulted and plans made to support the candidate in an appropriate manner.
-Through early identification of problems and appropriate intervention, a candidate is often able to overcome difficulties and develop the skills needed to succeed.
+If a candidate is not progressing as expected, the university supervisor is consulted and plans made to support the candidate appropriately.
+Through early identification of problems and proper intervention, a candidate is often able to overcome difficulties and develop the skills needed to succeed.
 The following process should be followed if the problem cannot be resolved.
 Either the candidate or the mentor teacher is to:

 - 1. Develop a plan to resolve the problems. - 2.
 Have a conference with the university supervisor to discuss the issues. - 3.
-Communicate the plan to the principal and to all involved parties. - 4.
-Implement the plan and document progress.
+Communicate the plan to the principal and all involved parties. - 4.
+Implement the plan and document progress. - If other problems arise between visits, the candidate and/or mentor teacher is to contact the university supervisor immediately or, the Director of Student Teaching.